ky-c/python_mini_projects/README.md

-A collection of small projects I have made while trying to learn Pythpn :)
+A collection of small projects I have made while trying to learn Python :)